arkani20/AdobeSignConnector/README.md

    - Encryption
 2. Set the EncryptionKey constant of the Encryption module.
 3. Install the Adobe Sign Connector from the Mendix Marketplace
 4. Assign the module roles to your projects user roles.
-Administrator can configure the integrations, Users can use them.
+Administrators can configure the integrations, Users can use them.
 5. Add the SNPT_AdobeSign_Configuration Snippet to a page you can access.
 Alternatively you can use the AdobeSign_Configuration page.

 ## Configuration